I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Don’t forget to pick up these amazing painting tools!
 They will only make your life easier!

 Color Recap – Sherwin Williams Mindful Gray Review

-Here’s what we have learned about Sherwin Williams Mindful Gray.
+Here’s what we have learned about Sherwin Williams’s Mindful Gray.

 - It’s a warm gray paint color, though it doesn’t appear to be too warm.

-- These are the perfect balance of warm and cool undertones in it.
+- Has the perfect balance of warm and cool undertones in it.

-- In certain lighting, it can show the bluish undertone it has.
+- In certain lighting, it can show a bluish undertone it has.

-- It has an LRV or 48, not the lightest of grays, yeat not he darkest either.
+- It has an LRV or 48, not the lightest of grays, yet not the darkest either.
 It is sitting pretty in the middle of the scale.